DaveGee/prep-pal/PROJECT.md

 - [x] Editor for current stock, assignment to categories
     - [x] items can be generic or precise
     - [x] multiple items per category possible
-- [ ] Add a way to tell when a stock item has been last checked (update the lastCheck + nextCheck fields)
+- [x] Add a way to tell when a stock item has been last checked (update the lastCheck + nextCheck fields)
 - [ ] Differentiate products for consumptions (expiry date) and for usage (check date)
     - [ ] Check expiry date for consumption products that might be expired according to `lastCheck + avg expiry = expired potentially`
     - [ ] Check date for items without expiry (`lastCheck + avg expiry = recheck!`)
+- [ ] Add a way to say "I got it", without having to specify a number on the category
+- [ ] Add "default units" to the current stock, next to the number setting.
+- [ ] Add a "place" field (to know where the item is supposed to be).
+- [ ] Possibility to edit stock items

 ## Shopping list